 Chiang Mai is also worldwide famous as the mecca of digital nomads and travel bloggers.
-It´s our address every time we need to stop and focus on work.
-You can find all the details about the digital nomad scene, how the expats live in Chiang Mai and how they perceive the city on a special post we published: Why Chiang Mai, The Home of Expats & Digital Nomads.
+It’s our address every time we need to stop and focus on work.
+You can find all the details about the digital nomad scene, how the expats live in Chiang Mai and how they perceive the city on a special post we published: Why live in Chiang Mai?
+The home of Expats & Digital Nomads.

 Hope our post about unique things to do in Chiang Mai have inspired you to visit the city!
-Keep in mind that Thailand has much more to offer than only beaches and tropical island [like Phuket, that is underrated by the tourists but we love it].
-So now that you know some amazing things to do in Chiang Mai, let´s go to the practical stuff!
+Keep in mind that Thailand has much more to offer than only beaches and tropical islands [like Phuket, that is underrated by the tourists but we love it].
+So now that you know some amazing things to do in Chiang Mai, let’s go to the practical stuff!

-Chiang Mai is located in north of Thailand, it´s one of the biggest city in the country, very famous among local and international tourists.
+Chiang Mai is located in the North of Thailand, it’s one of the biggest cities in the country, very famous among local and international tourists.
 There are plenty of ways to get to Chiang Mai, and we already tried them all.

 From Bangkok to Chiang Mai you can take the bus or the train [both run day and night, and are the cheapest option].
 By bus, we used the government company: fair price, spacious seats and meals included.
 For timetable check the official website.
 On our last journey from Bangkok to Chiang Mai was by night train and it was great fun!
 The bed was big, comfy and train rides smoothly.
 If you are in Ayutthaya, you can also get to Chiang Mai by train.
 Prices and timetables here.

 Chiang Mai has a huge offer of accommodation.
-From hostels in the old town, to resorts surrounded by rice fields, you can choose a hotel in Chiang Mai that suits your budget, style of travelling and location.
+From hostels in the old town to resorts surrounded by rice fields, you can choose a hotel in Chiang Mai that suits your budget, style of traveling and location.

-Chiang Mai is big and the nature is the city’s best asset.
+Chiang Mai is big and nature is the city’s best asset.
 Many hotels are nestled in the mountains offering stunning views, luxury spa treatments, and services that will take you beyond relaxation.
-Or maybe you fancy to stay in a hotel in the middle of the rice fields, don´t worry Chiang Mai has it too.
+Or maybe you fancy staying in a hotel in the middle of the rice fields, don’t worry Chiang Mai has it too.

 We stayed a couple of days at Panviman Chiang Mai and we loved it!
 The resort is located in the mountains near Chiang Mai, surrounded by green and fresh air.
 The staff will spoil you with Thai hospitality and you can enjoy many activities or just relax.

-To find and book the best hotels in Chiang Mai I suggest you to look at Booking.com, Agoda or Hotels Combined.
-We personally used those websites and always found good hotel deals and trustworthy reviews.
-Chiang Mai is always busy, so better to book your room in advance. 😉
+To find and book the best hotels in Chiang Mai I suggest you look at Booking.com or Agoda.
+We personally use those websites and always find good hotel deals and trustworthy reviews.
+Chiang Mai is always busy, so better to book your room in advance 😉

 » Best time to visit Chiang Mai

 From November to January the weather is cooler, not a proper winter, but you might need a jacket at night-time.
-Is our favorite season to visit the city and explore the things to do in Chiang Mai.
+It is our favorite season to visit the city and explore the things to do in Chiang Mai.
 A fresh break from the hot Bangkok or the island’s humidity.